kissgyorgy/my-stars/README.md

 ## Others

+- [hueyy/awesome-mastodon](https://github.com/hueyy/awesome-mastodon) - Up-to-date and curated list of awesome Mastodon-related stuff!
 - [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean
 - [joaocarvalhoopen/How_to_learn_modern_Rust](https://github.com/joaocarvalhoopen/How_to_learn_modern_Rust) - A guide to the adventurer.
 - [shmup/awesome-cosmopolitan](https://github.com/shmup/awesome-cosmopolitan) - List of Cosmopolitan Libc related resources and projects
-- [sqlsite/awesome-sqlite](https://github.com/sqlsite/awesome-sqlite) - A curated list of awesome things related to SQLite
 - [hemanth/functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon) - Jargon from the functional programming world in simple terms!
 - [kdeldycke/awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood) - 😱 Falsehoods Programmers Believe in
 - [rothgar/awesome-tuis](https://github.com/rothgar/awesome-tuis) - List of projects that provide terminal user interfaces